-The coronavirus pandemic is bringing new challenges to special education and distance learning.
-One of the biggest challenges is how to implement accommodations for students who have an Individualized Education Program (IEP).
+Distance learning brings new challenges to special education.
+One of the biggest challenges is how to implement accommodations for students who have an Individualized Education Program.

 The charts include:

-- Accommodations that change the way students complete assignment
+- Accommodations that change the way students complete assignments

 - Accommodations that can help with scheduling, timing, and organization